Script kiddy strikes back

 and makes sure this executable is run on startup after each reboot.

-Another variant uses the --now
+Another variant uses the --now option to systemctl enable, so the

 binary is started immediately (otherwise it won’t start until the user